 Shahr-e-Farang

-A site-specific urban sculpture inspired by Shahr-e-Farang, a historical viewing device once used as a form of public entertainment.
+A site-specific urban sculpture inspired by Shahr-e-Farang, once used as a public viewing device.

-• Public Urban Sculpture – Tehran Beautification Organization, Tehran, Iran, June 2016
+Public Urban Sculpture Tehran Municipality, Iran, June 2016

 📍35°41’27.7″N 51°25’53.1″E